 Mr. Laram began his professional career with QatarEnergy in May 1985.
-With over 37 years' experience, Mr. Laram's expertise covers a full spectrum: including projects in which he has been involved the early development of the North Field Dome in 1987, Qatar Gas' first LNG Trains in 1991, the positions of Project Manager for NGL-4 and Deputy General Manager for Al-Khaleej Gas Project.
+With over 38 years' experience, Mr. Laram's expertise covers a full spectrum: including projects in which he has been involved the early development of the North Field Dome in 1987, Qatar Gas' first LNG Trains in 1991, the positions of Project Manager for NGL-4 and Deputy General Manager for Al-Khaleej Gas Project.
+Also, operation of complex facilities.

-During his career, Khalid has worked very closely with major international companies in their home offices whilst representing Qatar Petroleum, these include British Petroleum, Total, ExxonMobil and Chevron-Phillips/Conoco-Phillips.
+During his career, Khalid has worked very closely with major international companies in their home offices whilst representing Qatar Petroleum, these include British Petroleum, Total, ExxonMobil and Conoco-Phillips.